SirKentTheGr/ForcePOINT/Engineer_Course_Notes/Day2.md

 # Assign Multiple Firewalls with IP's within the same Sub-Net - to go out of one physical interface

                     Right click -> Edit interfaces --> Multiple Virtual Resources

+## Module 5:  Distributed System Configuration

+#### Location and Contact address
+- Location and contact IP's allow you to change the Access IP according to Locations internally and externally
+- this can be managed in the properties of the Management Server
+   - Name & IPv4 address
+   - Contact address :Remote
+- Locations define whether the component uses a configured IP address  or contact address to communicate

+- SMC Communications
+    - Management Client uses
+        - TCP 8914-8918 to communicate with LogServer
+        - TCP 8902-8913 to communicate
+        - NGFW Engine uses TCP 3020 to communicate to Log Server

+#### Using NAT
+ - NAT type
+    - Static source NAT.
+1 to 1
+    - Dynamic source NAT many to 1 or many to many
+    - Also offers static destination translation - you can change the port number -
+    - when you create a server pool and you use the fire wall to load balance.
+ - NAT Rules
+    - NAT rules define how NAT is applied to Traffic
+    - NAT rules define how NAT is applied to Traffic
+    - NAT can be applied to IPv4 and IPv6 traffic

+[]